Seán Ó Riada: Ceoltóirí Chualann

 Between 1961 and 1969 Ó Riada led the Ceoltóirí Chualann group.
 They played in concert halls dressed in black suits with white shirts and black bow ties, but relied on traditional songs and tunes.
 An ordinary céili band or show-band would have musicians who competed with each other to grab the audience's attention.
 Ceoltóirí Chualann played sparse lucid arrangements. Ó Riada sat in the middle at front playing a harpsichord and a bodhrán, a hand-held frame-drum.
 This was an instrument that had almost died out, being played only by small boys in street parades.
-Ceilí bands generally had jazz-band drum-kits. Ó Riada also wanted to use the clarsach or wire-strung harp in the band, but as these were as yet unavailable, he played the harpsichord instead – in his opinion the nearest sound to a clarsach.
+Ceilí bands generally had jazz-band drum-kits. Ó Riada also wanted to use the cláirseach or wire-strung harp in the band, but as these were as yet unavailable, he played the harpsichord instead – in his opinion the nearest sound to a cláirseach.
 The harpsichord he used on a regular basis was made by Cathal Gannon.
 Unknown to Ó Riada, Irish folk music was being played ensemble-style in London pubs, but for most people of Ireland this was the first time they heard these tunes played by a band.
 For some, the membership of Ceoltóirí Chualann overlapped with that of The Chieftains.
 They recorded the soundtrack of the film Playboy of the Western World (original play by John Millington Synge) in 1962.
 Their last public performance was in 1969, the album was then called "Ó Riada Sa Gaiety".

 Final years

-In 1963 Ó Riada was appointed lecturer in music at University College, Cork.
-He moved to Baile Bhúirne, and not Cúil Aodha (a common misconception) in West Cork, an Irish-speaking area, where he established Cór Chúil Aodha, a male voice choir.
+In 1963, Ó Riada was appointed lecturer in music at University College, Cork.
+He moved to Baile Bhúirne, and not Cúil Aodha (a common misconception) in County Cork, an Irish-speaking area, where he established Cór Chúil Aodha, a male voice choir.
 He turned toward choral church music, composing two settings of the Mass.
 Ceol an Aifrinn ("Music of the Mass") was the first Mass written in the Irish language.
 This featured the hymn "Ag Críost an Síol", which has become popular in its own right, and with such good phrasing, that it is (wrongly) thought by many today to be an ancient medieval tune.
 Aifreann 2 ("Mass 2") premiered posthumously in 1979.
 Further works in the "classical" tradition include Five Epigrams from the Greek Anthology (1958) and In memoriam Aloys G. Fleischmann (1964) to words by Hölderlin. Ó Riada also set the poetry of Thomas Kinsella (Three Poems, 1954), who returned the favour by praising Ó Riada in verse.

 He became involved in Irish politics and was a friend of several influential leaders. Ó Riada and his wife Ruth drank regularly at a local pub which still advertises itself as being his local.